-Due to its small size, fragile habitats, and on-going restoration work, the wildlife refuge is only open Friday, Saturday and Sunday, sunrise to sunset, from Labor Day to Memorial Day.
+Due to its small size, fragile habitats, and on-going restoration work, the wildlife refuge is only open Friday, Saturday and Sunday, 8:00 am to 4:00 pm, Labor Day weekend through Memorial Day weekend.

 Location and Contact Information